jweinst1/the-oblivion-language/chapter1.md

 A Bool Unit, also called a `B-Unit`, is a value unit that contains either the value `true` or `false`.

 ##Oper Units

 Oper units are units that do not contain any referable values, but instead contain an operation.
-This means
+This means that, they carry a potential value that is applied to another unit.
+They also use arrow brackets, `<>` instead of the parenthesis `()`.
+For example, if the unit `( 3 )` refers to the integer value of 3, the oper unit `< +3 >` refers to the operation of adding 3.
+As a result, an oper unit must have a type of `V-Unit` being applied toward it.

+####Implementation and availability

+In traditional languages,